Unlocking its Potential

 A generation ago, the decline and closure of many staple industries left North Kent with a legacy of unemployment, a damaged environment, worn out and inadequate infrastructure, below-average educational attainment and under-investment in skills - an area with few expectations.

 By the turn of the 21st century the economy of North Kent was starting to recover, grow and diversify.
-Unemployment had greatly reduced and employment was growing in consumption related sectors such as logistics and retail.
+Unemployment had greatly reduced and employment was growing in consumer-related sectors such as logistics and retail.

 A Place of Opportunity